Private revelation: False revelations

-A common human source of false revelations is pareidolia, where people see visions or hear voices where there are none.
-The church claims that apparitions and visions cannot be photographed and messages and locutions cannot be recorded.
-Despite this, some people believe in the apparitions of Zeitoun; the church, however, has never judged the alleged apparitions.
+Catholicism distinguishes between what it believes to be true revelations, and various sources of revelations it does not recognize.
+One source of false revelations, according to Catholicism, is pareidolia, where people see visions or hear voices where there are none.
+It is church doctrine that apparitions and visions cannot be photographed and messages and locutions cannot be recorded.

-Another human source of false revelations is misattribution, where people put words into saints' and other persons' mouths, such as the "three days of darkness" prophecy attributed to Padre Pio of Pietrelcina, the "end-times" prophecy attributed to Our Lady of Laus, and the Medjugorje sayings attributed to Pope John Paul II.
+Catholicism teaches that false revelations may also result from misattribution, where people put words into saints' and other persons' mouths, such as the "three days of darkness" prophecy attributed to Pio of Pietrelcina, the "end-times" prophecy attributed to Our Lady of Laus, and the Medjugorje sayings attributed to Pope John Paul II.

-According to the church a common demonic source of false revelations is demonic possession.
-It claims that Satan can appear like an angel of light and rebuke people for their sins, and mimic the miracles and revelations of God.
-The most famous case is Magdalena de la Cruz, through whom Satan uttered false prophecies and fabricated miracles, including uncreated light, stigmata, levitation, ecstasy, and extraordinary fasting (she allegedly survived solely on the Eucharist).
+According to the Catholic church, false revelations may also result from demonic possession, and Satan can appear like an angel of light and rebuke people for their sins, and mimic the miracles and revelations of God.
+The most famous case is Magdalena de la Cruz, through whom Satan is supposed to have uttered false prophecies and fabricated miracles, including uncreated light, stigmata, levitation, ecstasy, and extraordinary fasting (she allegedly survived solely on the Eucharist).

-It is a misconception that the church is quick to accept mental illness or drug abuse, such as schizophrenia or hallucinogens, for private revelation and demonic activity.
-The church is skeptical, and only accepts private revelation after discernment, because it is "the pillar and bulwark of the truth" and because it has a long history of dealing with fraudulent visionaries.
+The Catholic Encyclopedia argues that it is a misconception that the Catholic church is quick to accept mental illness or drug abuse, such as schizophrenia or hallucinogens, for private revelation and demonic activity.
+Catholic sources argue that the Catholic church is skeptical, and only accepts private revelation after discernment, because it is "the pillar and bulwark of the truth" and because it has a long history of dealing with fraudulent visionaries.

 Discernment of revelation

-Just as with all charisms, the charisms of prophecy, speaking in tongues, and miracles are subject to discernment.
+Catholicism teaches that all charisms, including the charisms of prophecy, speaking in tongues, and miracles, are subject to discernment.
+It uses the 1978 Normae Congregationis to discern and judge private revelations.
+After an alleged private revelation has been judged by the local Catholic bishop to be worthy of belief, the private revelation is said to contain nothing contrary to Catholic faith or morals, the faithful are authorized to prudently believe in the private revelation (without obligation), and it is legal to publish the private revelation.

-The Catholic Church uses the 1987 Normae Congregationis to discern and judge private revelations.
-Firstly, the local Catholic bishop judges the alleged revelation according to its fruits.
-The term "fruits" is used here in its role as a common Biblical metaphor (as in Matthew 7:16):
+Firstly, the local Catholic bishop judges the alleged revelation according to its "fruits", or outcomes: